Yuya Uemura

 Yuya Uemura (上村優也, Uemura Yūya) is a Japanese professional wrestler.
-He is signed to New Japan Pro-Wrestling (NJPW), where he is a former Provisional KOPW Champion.
-He has also made appearances for Impact Wrestling, All Elite Wrestling, Jim Crockett Promotions and Game Changer Wrestling.
+He is signed to New Japan Pro-Wrestling (NJPW), where he is a former one-time KOPW Champion.
+He has also made appearances for Impact Wrestling (TNA), All Elite Wrestling (AEW) and Game Changer Wrestling (GCW).

 Early life

 In March 2013, Uemura graduated from Imabari Technical High School.
 He wrestled collegiately before he started his professional wrestling career.
 In October 2016, he won the West Japan Collegiate Wrestling League's 71 kg Greco-Roman championship.
 In March 2017, Uemura graduated from Fukuoka University.